linuxras/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  up to 1024x1024 pixels.
 Larger images may cause compiling or installing the app to fail.
  The build server will generate images of standard dimensions for Android devices.

+{:id="Screen.KeepScreenOn" .boolean} *KeepScreenOn*
+: Toggle Window flag KEEP_SCREEN_ON to keep the screen on and bright

 {:id="Screen.OpenScreenAnimation" .text} *OpenScreenAnimation*
 : Sets the animation type for the transition of this form opening.